er-arcadio/technical_skills_curriculum/scraps/dictionaryLinkedListReadMe.md

 **Pre-Lab Walkthrough**

-- This is the structure of the data you will be using in the challenges later on.
-For now, let's see some examples on how to work with this linked list.
+- This is an example dictionary view of the data you will be using in the challenges later on.
+A dictionary is a good way to visualize a linked list since we cant see the whole structure at once using OOP.

     ```py
     first_train = "33"